stefan-hoeck/idris2-rhone-js/docs/src/Examples/Performance.md

 Next, we write the function to create a grid of buttons.
 Since we plan to create thousands of buttons at once, we must make sure to do this in a stack-safe manner.
-List functions like `map` or `range` (used to implement the range syntax: `[1..1000]`) are (so far) not stack safe, so we use `mapTR` and `iterateTR` from `Data.List.TR` instead.
-For these, the recursive calls are in tail position, so the JS backends can convert them to while loops using constant stack space.
+Some list functions in the standard libraries are not (yet) stack safe, so we define our own stack-safe `iterateTR` function here.
+In this case, the recursive calls are in tail position, so the JS backends can convert the function to a while loop using constant stack space.
+Luckily, in recent commits of the Idris project, `map` for `List` *is* stack-safe, so we can use it without further modification.

 ```idris
 iterateTR : SnocList t -> Nat -> (t -> t) -> t -> List t